PoisotLab/ms_metaweb_transfer/suppmat/02_normal_overpredicts.md

 ![](./figures/supplementary/comparison_tib.png)

-*Proportion of species at different trophic levels as a function of threshold values.*

 The same "jump" can be observed when looking at the distribution of food chain
 lengths:

 ![](./figures/supplementary/comparison_rophicchain.png)

-*Food chain lengths as a function of threshold values.*

 For these reasons, we only use predictions from the Uniform model in the main text.